 Law enforcement must reach the higher standard of probable cause (rather than reasonable suspicion) to effect an arrest for DUI.
 Probable cause for a DUI arrest must be based upon more t than a belief that a driver has consumed alcohol; it must arise from facts and circumstances that show a probability that a driver is impaired by alcohol or has an unlawful amount of alcohol in his or her system.
 The investigating officer must take into account all of the available evidence to determine if there is, in fact, probable cause to arrest you for the crime of Driving Under the Influence or DUI.
 This often includes your appearance, the odor of alcohol, and your performance on Field Sobriety Exercises.

-DUI Breath Test:
+DUI Breath Test in Florida:

 You may be surprised to learn that you do not take a DUI breath test until after you have been arrested.
 This means that the results of your DUI breath test have absolutely nothing to do with your arrest.
 The results of the breath test only serve as evidence of your guilt or innocence at a later date.
 Therefore, for the results of your DUI breath test to be admissible, the prosecution must first be able to show that the arrest itself is valid under the criteria set forth above.